 To help make college more affordable for students from all backgrounds and skill levels, we’ve created a scholarship program for high school juniors and seniors.

 The College Board Opportunity Scholarships program guides students through the college planning process and gives them multiple chances to earn money for college along the way.

 All they need to get started is to create a free College Board online account and join the scholarship program.

-- The high school class of 2020 is the first group of students eligible to participate in the Opportunity Scholarships program.
+- The high school class of 2020 was the first group of students eligible to participate in the Opportunity Scholarships program.
 Students in later graduating classes will become eligible in December of their junior year.

 - There are no income requirements, application forms, essays, or minimum GPAs needed to earn a scholarship.

 - There are 6 different steps students can take to be eligible to earn $500–$2,000.